 The remainder of this paper proceeds as follows.
-Section 2 provides the background information with a focus on the Swiss franc shock and its implications.
+Section 2 provides background information on the Swiss franc shock and its implications.
 Section 3 describes the data, while Section 4 investigates the correlation between trade and labor demand and their evolution.
-Section 5 provides details on the empirical strategy and presents evidence that the trade induced by the exchange rate shock has a skill-biased impact on the labor demand.
+Section 5 provides details on the empirical strategy and presents evidence that the trade induced by the exchange rate shock has a skill-biased impact on labor demand.
 Section 6 concludes.